 - After completion of a course of study.
 OPT is approved for full-time employment only for a maximum of 12 months.
 The current 12-month limit on OPT will be extended by 17 months, for a total of 29 months for certain STEM (Science, Technology, Engineering, and Math) degree holders ONLY.
 In order to qualify for the 17-month extension, you must be employed by an employer enrolled in E-Verify.
 Please see our office for details.

-PLEASE NOTE: Application for OPT is 90 days before graduation or within the 60 day grace period after graduation.
+You are eligible to apply for OPT 90 days prior to your program end date, or within the 60 day grace period after graduation.
 Please see our office for details.

 You need to apply for OPT through Intercultural and International Student Services.
 For an application to apply and more information please contact our office.